-Our power plants aim to be good neighbors within their local communities with active involvement through sponsorships, charitable giving and volunteering focusing on the environment, education, the arts and diversity.
-We encourage our employees to give back to their communities and we recognize their efforts through various programs.
+Our power plants aim to be good neighbors within their local communities with active involvement through sponsorships, charitable giving and volunteering focused on the environment, education, the arts and diversity.
+We encourage our employees to give back to their communities, and we recognize their efforts through various programs.

 Learn more about Exelon's Community.

 All Exelon facilities employ sophisticated emergency response plans to protect public health and safety.
 These plans are reviewed and approved by state governments and federal agencies such as the Nuclear Regulatory Commission (NRC).
 The emergency planning includes coordination with local counties, municipalities and school districts.